Skip to main content

 This is not ordinary phishing.
 The victim doesn’t enter a password on a fake page — they authenticate themselves through the real Microsoft platform, pass MFA, and unknowingly hand the attacker a valid session.
 Antivirus doesn’t react because nothing malicious is executed.

-In the second half of 2025, the technique spread from nation-state threat groups to common criminals — the required tools are publicly available and carrying out the attack requires no special skills.
 If your organization uses Microsoft 365, it’s worth thinking through this attack vector and closing it off.

 How the Attack Works